Files containing a monumental 15.2 million U.K. data records between 2011 and 2016 were illegally accessed.

 As we often warn, even a little information can go a long way for a fraudster.
-With the wealth of highly sensitive financial and personal information stolen, victims of the Equifax Breach are at a real risk of serious financial crimes committed against them.
+With the wealth of highly sensitive financial and personal information stolen, victims of the UK Equifax data breach are at a real risk of serious financial crimes committed against them.

 The U.K.'s Financial Conduct Authority (FCA), who regulate the U.K. company Equifax Limited, said:

 "Credit reference agency firms are subject to the high level principles of the FCA regulatory regime, which include requirements on treating customers fairly and on ensuring adequate risk management, systems and controls.
 They are also subject to relevant data protection legislation which is enforced by the Information Commissioner's Office (ICO)."